sandesonk/LinuxServer/README.md

 If desired, the configuration file can be edited to change which NTP servers are being used.
 This can be done in the `/etc/chrony/chrony.conf` file.
 Should this file be changed the service must be restarted using: <br>
 `sudo systemctl restart chrony.service`

+More information and examples of chrony configurations can be found [here](https://chrony.tuxfamily.org/doc/4.1/chrony.conf.html#examples).
 *****************

 ## Static Internal IP Address